The Hardest Sneaker To Retro: The Nike Air Mag

 originally published in Fall 2011 in Sole Collector Magazine

-Today we took a look at some reasons that your favorite vintage sneakers probably won't get retroed.
+We've gone in-depth about why some of your favorite vintage sneakers probably won't get retroed.
 The Air Mag sure seems like it would be included on that list of kicks not to be brought back, but as we all know, it did finally happen back in the September of 2011.

 It wasn’t an easy task, but thanks to a team at Nike led by designer Tinker Hatfield and developer Tiffany Beers, it not only became a reality, it helped raise millions of dollars for charity.